Yandex Browser for mobile blocks offensive or intrusive ads by default.

 - Full-screen banners that appear immediately after the page loads.
 After a countdown, it can be closed by the user or closes automatically.

-- Full-screen banners that appears after some amount of time spent on the website.
+- Full-screen banners that appear after you have been on the site for a certain amount of time.
 May be closed immediately or after a countdown.

 - Advertising video with sound in the website content.
 Sound turns on automatically.